-The Planning Board determined the proposed elimination of previously approved impacts that are no longer necessary because the reduction of impacts provides enhanced protection of regulated environmental features in priority conservation areas, which is consistent with retention of environmental features on the site to the fullest extent possible.
-The Board also determined that realignment of the west sewer outfall to further minimize PMA impacts is appropriate.
+Staff supports the proposed elimination of previously approved impacts that are no longer necessary because the reduction of impacts provides enhanced protection of regulated environmental features in priority conservation areas, which is consistent with retention of environmental features on the site to the fullest extent possible.
+Staff also supports realignment of the west sewer outfall to further minimize PMA impacts.
 Impacts 1-3 result in a net reduction in PMA impacts associated with the South Lake development.

-The Planning Board approves new impacts proposed for the extension of Prince George's Boulevard to the southern site boundary as it shall provide an important interconnection between South Lake and the Colington Center, and is consistent with efforts to minimize impacts and retain environmentally sensitive features of the site to the fullest extent possible.
+Staff supports the new impacts proposed for the extension of Prince George's Boulevard to extend to the southern boundary as providing important interconnection between South Lake and the Colington Center, and being consistent with efforts to minimize impacts and retain environmentally sensitive features of the site to the fullest extent possible.

-The Planning Board finds that new and revised PMA impacts are necessary for development of the mixed-use development in South Lake, in accordance with proposed amended CSP-02004-01 and DSP-19023.
+The new and revised PMA impacts are necessary for development of the mixed-use development in South Lake, in accordance with proposed amended CSP-02004-01 and DSP-19023.
 These impacts are in general conformance with previous approvals because the net impacts to PMA have been reduced.
 The proposals satisfy the criteria for avoidance and minimization found in the Environmental Technical Manual, resulting in a net decrease in PMA impacts of 3.53 acres.
 The remaining PMA impacts are the minimum necessary for the implementation of the revised CSP and the DSP.